Letztes Update: 21. Mai 2025

-Explore whether Ubuntu Server is faster than Ubuntu Desktop.
-Learn about performance differences, application handling, and hardware considerations to make an informed choice.
+This article explores whether Ubuntu Server is faster than Ubuntu Desktop, examining performance differences, application handling, and hardware considerations.

 ```html